 The views expressed by the Secret Wedding Photographer do not represent the views of Find a Wedding Photographer or our staff

-“Do I really need to provide my wedding photographer with a meal?”
+“Do I need to provide my wedding photographer with a meal?”
 YES!
 I have the proof that wedding photographers need to take on the same calories as a Tour de France cyclist or they will faint during the speeches.

 Last week I had a Saturday off - unheard of in August in the good old days - and I went to a friends Birthday party in Prestwich.
 It was great to be out with my lovely wife at the weekend rather than waiting for the first dance to start in a green cast grim marquee in Cheshire.
-If ever I’m out at the weekend all I get is the same question, “ Not working?”.
-Then I’ll be introduced to someone I don’t know and once they find out I’m a wedding photographer they will invariably tell me they hated their own wedding photographs - funny how you never meet anyone who actually liked their pictures.
-At this party I met a recently married bride from London who told me a really interesting story which illustrates how even smart, clever couples can end up with some terrible wedding photos.
-Hopefully this will serve as a cautionary tale for brides to be...
+If ever I’m out on the weekend all I get is the same question, “ Not working?”.
+Then I’ll be introduced to someone I don’t know, and once they find out I’m a wedding photographer, they will invariably tell me they hated their wedding photographs - funny how you never meet anyone who actually liked their pictures.
+At this party, I met a recently married bride from London who told me a fascinating story which illustrates how even smart, smart couples can end up with some terrible wedding photos.
+Hopefully, this will serve as a cautionary tale for brides to be...